Trihanabi/words/README.md

 ### Plan & Next steps
 - [x] 1.
 It can give an dictionary, this program can analysis dictionary word percentage of word.
 - [x] 2.
 It can count the frequency of words.
 - [ ] 3.
+Hard word list can build word Anki Memory Cards automatically\
+&nbsp;&nbsp;&nbsp;&nbsp;3.1connect to the e-dictionary using its API or web interface. it may need to register and obtain an API key if required.\
+&nbsp;&nbsp;&nbsp;&nbsp;3.2use the e-dictionary's API to automate this process.
+- [ ] 4.
 Add more common words list. \
-&nbsp;&nbsp;&nbsp;&nbsp;3.1 2000 words list with videos or audios. \
+&nbsp;&nbsp;&nbsp;&nbsp;4.1 2000 words list with videos or audios. \
-&nbsp;&nbsp;&nbsp;&nbsp;3.2 speaking and writing Words lists in Longman Dictionary.
+&nbsp;&nbsp;&nbsp;&nbsp;4.2 speaking and writing Words lists in Longman Dictionary.
-- [ ] 4.
-Hard word list can build word Anki Memory Cards automatically

 ### Implementation details(dictionary.c file):
 1.1 The first function we can build a hash table of words in dictionary firstly.\